DannyRyman/cv/cv.md

 ### Experience

 **DIGITERRE** : *SENIOR CONSULTANT* __Nov 2015-Present__
-*Team leading; solution architecture and design; working with stakeholders to develop working backlog; hands on development of both server and web based client applications; Node; React; AWS; Docker; Terraform*
+*Full-stack development with Node and React; Team leading; solution architecture and design; working with stakeholders to develop working backlog; hands on development of both server and web based client applications; Node; React; AWS; Docker; Terraform*

 Digiterre are a financial technology consultancy.
 I worked within the Agility team to deliver a number of working products for two of Digiterre clients.

 * Led team in the development of a subscriber facing website for Acuris (a financial news service) to provide Primary Issuance data through their Debtwire product offering.
 The initiative was very successful, and was delivered 4 months ahead of schedule.
 The role involved worked with BA’s and stakeholders to scope-out initial deliverables.
 Worked with the team to design a simple but flexible architecture that allowed us to quickly deliver an MVP quickly to market.
 An initial investment in a continuous deployment process means that check-ins to the master branch go straight to production; features flags, automated testing and production monitoring allowed us to mitigate the risk of continuous deployment.
-The solution consisted of ElasticSearch as data storage; node.js based RESTful services; AWS Lambda for backend processing; and React/Redux based web sites.
+The solution consisted of node.js based RESTful services; React/Redux based web sites; ElasticSearch as data storage; AWS Lambda for backend processing.
 Docker and Terraform were utilised to deliver working artifacts into the AWS Cloud infrastructure.

 * Lead a team in the development of a Company CMS for Acuris.
 We are employing an Event-Sourcing architecture to provide temporal queries that allow the discovery of how a company changes over time.
 AWS DynamoDB is employed as the backend data-store; RESTful services are developed using Node.js and the web front-end is developed using React/Redux.